nasa/cumulus/DATA_README.md

 The data models managed by Cumulus and their schema definitions can be found in the [Cumulus source code](./packages/api/models/schemas.js).

+## Documenting changes

+All changes to the database models should be noted in the [data model CHANGELOG](./DATA_CHANGELOG.md).

 ## Managing data schemas

 By default, all changes to Cumulus data models should be **backwards-compatible with all previous versions of the data models since the last data migration (if any)**.